O-79/Image-Edit/README.md

-# Image Color Recognition and Balancing
+# Image Color Recognition, Balancing, Distortion, and more
 <em>Author: Adi</em><br/>

 ### Run in CLI: